dreamineering/tutu/README.md

 ## Intent

+Forge a [playbook](https://mm.dreamineering.com/docs/web3/startup-playbook/) that non-cryptonative people can follow to start a business that has blockchain at its [operational foundations](https://mm.dreamineering.com/docs/principles/platform).

+- Value Proposition
+- Direction and Desire
+- Biggest Challenges
+- Conflicting Perspectives
+- Build Belief
+- Test Riskiest Assumptions

+## Engineering

+Pipe to standardised components to engineer the flow of value.
+Pure functions with standardised interfaces.

 Use [monorepo](https://mm.dreamineering.com/docs/projects/monorepo-apps/) architecture to build multiple apps from shared libraries to create a foundational [Web3 Startup Model](https://mm.dreamineering.com/docs/web3/startups/playbook) that enables the creation of value from ideas with optimal flow.

 1. [Understand:](https://mm.dreamineering.com/docs/humans/skills/meta-learning/) [Good Pattterns](https://mm.dreamineering.com/docs/engineering/software/smart-contracts/patterns/) from Bad and why?